Dockerfile

 …. all of which would have taken a good few hours of back & forth with the development and operations team.

-Finally, this seems as a good as place as any to embed a copy of a presentation I have produced on how we at Reconnix are using Docker ….
+Finally, this seems as a good as place as any to embed a copy of a presentation I have produced on how we at Reconnixexternal link are using Docker ….